noripyt/django-cachalot/README.rst

 There are three main third party caches: cachalot, cache-machine, and cache-ops.
 Which do you use?
 We suggest a mix:

-TL;DR Use cachalot for cold or accessed <50 times per minutes (Most people should stick with only cachalot since you most likely won't need to scale to the point of needing cache-machine added to the bowl).
+TL;DR Use cachalot for cold or modified <50 times per seconds (Most people should stick with only cachalot since you most likely won't need to scale to the point of needing cache-machine added to the bowl).
 If you're an enterprise that already has huge statistics, then mixing cold caches for cachalot and your hot caches with cache-machine is the best mix.